 The Government believes that head teachers and school leaders should decide how to use the Pupil Premium.
 They are held accountable for the decisions they make through:

 In most cases the Pupil Premium is paid direct to schools, allocated to them for every pupil who receives free school meals.
 Schools decide how to use the funding, as they are best placed to assess what additional provision their pupils need.
 For pupils from low-income families in non-mainstream settings the local authority decides how to allocate the Pupil Premium.
 The authority must consult non-mainstream settings about how the Premium for these pupils should be used.
 Local authorities are responsible for looked after children and make payments to schools and academies where an eligible looked after child is on roll.
-Children with Pupil Premium funding at William Lilley School will receive interventions for learning when required, free cool milk, access to our toy library and a booklet worth over £100 including vouchers for school uniform, reduced price school trips and much, much more!
+Children with Pupil Premium funding at William Lilley School will receive interventions for learning when required, free cool milk, access to our Wrap Around Club and Sports After-School Offer and a booklet worth over £100 including vouchers for school uniform, reduced price school trips and much, much more!

 Your child may be able to get free school meals if you get any of the following: